pombreda/lepl/doc-src/manual/lepl5.0.rst

 Changes
 -------

 OK, so what has changed?
-Here is a list:
+Here is a list of the non-left-recursive changes:

 * Some ``parse()`` methods have changed.  ``parse_null()`` no longer exists (see above; ``parse_sequence()`` might be the best replacement) and instead